One of the questions we get asked most frequently by our readers involves how to choose a responsible tour operator, eco lodge or green hotel.

 READ MORE: Casa Corcovado Jungle Lodge, Costa Rica

-But eco lodges tend to be more dependent on the natural environment than green hotels, more active in nature and wildlife conservation, more focused on educating visitors about the flora and fauna of local ecosystems, and more deeply connected with the area’s indigenous culture (whose influence is often incorporated into the lodge’s decor and restaurant menu).
+But eco lodges tend to be more dependent on the natural environment than green hotels.
+They’re also generally more active in nature and wildlife conservation, more focused on educating visitors about the flora and fauna of local ecosystems, and more deeply connected with the area’s indigenous culture (whose influence is often incorporated into the lodge’s decor and restaurant menu).

 The best eco lodges also work to ensure positive relationships with the local people.
 They train and employ them at fair wages, take part in community development initiatives, offer activities that help visitors conserve and appreciate local customs, and contribute to the local economy.